The MCPA does NOT sell or purchase medical cannabis

 A: It depends

-The Mississippi Medical Cannabis Act (MMCA) allows patients who have a qualifying debilitating medical condition to be certified by a MDOH credentialed medical cannabis practitioner.
-The patient will be issued a written certification which will be sent to the MDOH along with the patient’s application for a medical cannabis Registry Identification Card.
+The Mississippi Medical Cannabis Act (MMCA) allows patients who have a qualifying debilitating medical condition (listed below) to be certified by a MSDH MMCP credentialed medical cannabis practitioner.
+The patient will be issued a certification via the MSDH MMCP online portal by the certifying practitioner.
 Currently, qualifying conditions include:

 • Cancer